forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ## Summary
 Different methods to diagnose a SARS-CoV-2 infection are discussed.
 A focus is on methods measuring the amount of viruses (viral load) at different locations.
 For this reason the topics diagnosis and viral load are discussed in the same chapter.

+SARS-CoV-2 infects the upper respiratory tract (nose, mouth, throat) and the lower respiratory tract (bronchi, lungs) and the amount of viruses present at the different locations varies accordingly.
+So the sensitivity (detection rate) is dependent on the sampling location, the sampling method and the infected locations of the patient.

+_Diagnosis Methods:_
 There are different methods to diagnose a coronavirus infection:
 * Detect the viruses directly.
 The presence of virus building blocks is detected/measured by antigen test or PCR tests ([viral load](#viral-load)).
+Detecting SARS-CoV-2 virus parts is highly specific to diagnose Covid-19.
+PCR tests quantify number of virus genomes per milliliter of specimen.
+Antigen tests usually just tell if there are virus proteins present.
+For both test methods a certain amount viruses needs to present for a positive test result.
 * Virus infections can cause cell or tissue changes and sometimes damage.
 Tissue changes in the lungs can be detected by X-ray images.
 In the upper respiratory tract coronaviruses usually don't cause visible changes.
 * Detect an immune response to SARS-CoV-2.
 Antibodies is the immune response most easily detectable and most antibodies elicited are specific for SARS-CoV-2.
 * Detect typical symptoms which may occur as part of a SARS-CoV-2 infection.

-_SARS-CoV-2 Viral Load:_
-Detecting SARS-CoV-2 virus parts is highly specific to diagnose Covid-19.
-PCR tests quantify number of virus genomes per milliliter of specimen.
-Antigen tests usually just tell if there are virus proteins present.
-For both test methods a certain amount viruses needs to present for a positive test result.

-SARS-CoV-2 infects the upper respiratory tract (nose, mouth, throat) and the lower respiratory tract (bronchi, lungs) and the amount of viruses present at the different locations varies accordingly.
-So the sensitivity (detection rate) is dependent on the sampling location, the sampling method and the infected locations of the patient.

-_Common locations and fluids the viral load is measured are:_
+_Diagnosis Locations and Specimen Types:_
 * The standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections and the results can vary from sample to sample and day to day.
 * Morning before eat saliva analyzed by PCR has a higher detection rate than NPS in the first days of symptom onset (about 10% higher, so 60% - 80%).
 The viral load, and thus the detection rate, is reduced if the salivary flow is increased (e.g. eating or chewing gums).
 * Morning sputum and nasopharyngeal aspirate have high viral load and good detection rates.